pcda17/pcda17.github.io/week-02.md

 #### Text I/O in Python
 Now we’ll review reading and writing text files from the Python environment.
-Visit Project Gutenberg or the mirror provided and save the plain text version of Swift's *The Battle of the Books, and other Short Pieces* to your desktop.
+Visit Project Gutenberg or the mirror provided and save the plain text version of Swift's *The Battle of the Books, and other Short Pieces* to your /sharedfolder on your desktop.
 It's a collection of essays, including a line Toole references in the title _A Confederacy of Dunces_.

 - [http://www.gutenberg.org/ebooks/623](http://www.gutenberg.org/ebooks/623)
 - [mirror](https://raw.githubusercontent.com/pcda17/pcda-datasets/master/week-02/pg623.txt)

 First we’ll assign the file’s pathname to the variable `filepath` and create the file stream object we’ll use to read its contents.
 Open the Python shell and enter the following lines.

-    filepath="/Users/yourname/Desktop/pg623.txt"
+    filepath="/sharedfolder/pg623.txt"
     file=open(filepath)

 Then we’ll make an empty list called `swift_lines` and iterate through our file stream using a for loop, adding each line to the list as we go.